Search: 93 results

 And there was a certain man called Simon, which beforetime in the same city, used witchcraft and bewitched the people of Samaria, saying that he was a man that could do great things.

-But Peter said to him, “May your money be destroyed along with you, because you thought you could buy the [free] gift of God with money!
+But Peter told him, “May your silver be destroyed with you, because you thought the gift of God could be obtained with money!

 And he said, "So how could I, unless someone will guide me?"
 And he invited Philip to come up [and] sit with him.